-124 LIFELONG SUCCESS (formerly PDC 124)
+(formerly PDC/COUN 124)

-Apply physiological, social and psychological principles to success in college, the world of work, and life.
+This course teaches success strategies to enhance academic and lifelong learning.
 Explore personality, interests and values to increase self-understanding and select an appropriate major and career.
 Learn about careers of the future.
-Discover strategies for lifelong learning by identifying your learning style and applying psychological principles of learning and memory to academic study strategies.
+Identify your learning style and apply psychological principles of learning and memory to academic study strategies.
 Apply life management techniques such as time and money management to accomplish personal goals.
 Examine adult stages of development and develop a plan for wellness and living a long and healthy life.
-Learn strategies for motivation and management.
+Learn strategies for motivation and stress management.
 Practice creative and critical thinking techniques.
+Not open to students with credit in COUN/PDC 124.